 - Ensure that the trainer’s values are in alignment with your own – interview him/her in person, by phone or e-mail.

 - Ask for references.
-Realize your potential NLP trainer will only give you names of people who enjoyed his/her training.
+Realize your potential NLP trainer may only give you names of people who enjoyed his/her training.
 However if you ask enough questions and listen for what is not said, you can discover a great deal about the trainer and his/her training.

 - Determine who will actually be delivering the training.
 Some organizations have big names attend their NLP training for a morning or afternoon to speak on a particular subject.
 Sometimes this module is not fully integrated into the training and you may be better off attending a presentation by this big name at a later date when you have a better understanding of NLP and can ask specific questions of him/her.